TehAutumnCore/MSSA-Prep/Linkedin-SoftwareDevelopmentFundamentals/notes/Learning_Git_and_Github/notes.md

 using git diff: The git diff command shows differences between files, highlighting changes such as deletions and additions.
 Visual Studio Code Integration: Visual Studio Code provides a source control editor to visualize changes, making it easier to manage large changes.
 Comparing Commits: You can use git diff to compare different commits and git log --oneline to view a simplified commit history.

+## Changing History
+Amending commits: Use git commit --amend to modify the most recent commit. either by changing the commiit message or adding new changes>
+Resetting Commits git reset allows you to move the project back to a previous commit, with options like --soft to keep staged or --hard to discard changes.
+Rebasing git rebase lets you move or combine commits, effectively rewriting the commit history to make it cleaner and more logical.
+    Takes the commits from one branch and applies them to another.
+This can help maintain a clean project and project history. if you shouldve made a change earlier in your commit history, you can use git rebase -i to move that commit to the correct place.
+Squash Commit: This combines the changes from one commit into the previous commit, but keeps both commit messages.
+Its useful for merging small, related changes into a single commit.
+Fixup commit: Similar to squash, bunt it discards the commit message of the commit being combined.
+This is useful when you want to clean up your commit history without keeping unnecessary commit messages.

+## Branches:
+Creating branches: Branches allows you to create different versions of your code to experiment with new features without affecting hte stable version.
+Use git switch -c or the older git checkout -b to create a new branch.
+Switching and merging: Switch back to the main branch using git switch main and merge changes from your new branch with git merge <branch-name>
+delete the branch you no longer need with git branch -d <branch-name> to keep your repository clean.
+Git Flow: The typical workflow involves creating a new branch for features or fixes, making changes, merging back to the main branch, and then deleting the feature branch.
+This helps manage collaboration and maintain a clean project history.